 You'll lose the low-cost Servicemembers Group Life Insurance when you leave the military.
-But you will have a limited time to convert your policy to Veterans' Group Life Insurance (VGLI) with no medical exam, which can be a good deal if you have health issues.
+But you will have up to 120 days to convert your policy to Veterans' Group Life Insurance with no medical exam, which can be a good deal if you have health issues.

-Still, the premiums are higher than SGLI's, and the price rises with age.
+Still, the premiums are higher than SGLI and the price rises with age.
 So if you're healthy, you may find a much better deal on your own and be able to lock in a fixed rate for 20 or 30 years.
 Shop for coverage well before your VGLI eligibility expires.